Greenside High School: Extra-curricular activities

-Greenside's extra-curricular programmes include:

 The school competes in RAPS, FEDA, EADS, and (as of 2017) GRADS.
 In 2013, students launched a production of Fame.

 In 2017, students from the Greenside High School robotics team traveled to Costa Rica to take part in the WRO Global Robotics Tournament.
 Greenside High School was the only public school from South Africa to represent the country in this tournament.